Lauren Alaina, "Road Less Travelled"

 Candi Carpenter, "Burn The Bed"

 While it's barely over two minutes in length, this track absolutely smolders from start to finish.
 The haunting, ghostly production provides a real, ominous and melancholic vibe to the track, and there are some fantastic one-liners here as well.
-It's yet another fine example of the resurgence of quality in mainstream country music. - A
+It's yet another fine example of the resurgence of quality in mainstream country music. - ZK

 Dean Brody, "Time"